-The Student Leadership Team (KSLT) includes the Student Leaders, Prefects and House Captains.
-These students undertake specific roles working with younger students in the school organising and supporting inter year and inter House events in school.
-The Kendrick Student Leadership Team has an important role in representing the school at both in school and out of school events.
+The Kendrick Student Leadership Team (KSLT) includes the Student Leaders and House Captains.
+These students undertake specific roles working with younger students in the school, organising and supporting inter year and inter House events in school.
+The Kendrick Student Leaders have an important role in representing the school at both in school and out of school events.
 They are excellent Ambassadors for the school.